Why It’s Okay to Be a Quitter

 But before I get ahead of myself, let’s rewind to a mere three months ago, when my mindset was completely different than how I feel right now.
 Let’s rewind to when I was excited, eager, and ready to embrace opportunity.

-Like anyone else starting a new job, I went to work on the first day with great intentions and high hopes of what I would achieve.
-But like many things in life, this job looked more glamorous on the outside than it turned out to be on the inside.
+Like anyone else starting a new job, I went to work on the first day with great intentions and high hopes of what I would achieve in my role.
+But like many things in life, this job looked more glamorous on the outside than on the inside.

 As a communications graduate, blogger, freelance writer and overall passionate individual, I had hopes that my skills would be put to work at this new job.
 But as one day rolled into the next, I found myself running errands, taking out the garbage, sending canned e-mails, changing lightbulbs and being micro-managed.
 I am not one to underestimate the necessity of “earning your keep”, but I couldn’t help but feel like I was in the wrong position, at a company that wasn’t willing to let me do the things that light me up.